Skip to main content

 The cross has become a symbol of Christianity, but it’s so much more than a mere piece of jewelry hanging around someone’s neck.

-The crucifixion of Christ is such an important doctrine because understanding it correctly determines whether or not we have eternal life.
-This was not simply the execution of a Jewish man by hanging on a cross.
+The crucifixion of Christ is essential, and understanding it correctly determines whether or not we have eternal life.
+This was not simply the execution of a Jewish man on a cross.
 What transpired in that event was the solution to mankind’s biggest problem—sin and our resulting alienation from God.

 Corinth was one of the most corrupt cities of its time, and its belief system was a mixture of various philosophies.

-However, when the apostle Paul arrived, he didn’t come to discuss philosophy but had only one message for the people of Corinth, “For I determined to know nothing among you except Jesus Christ, and Him crucified” (1 Cor.
+However, when the apostle Paul arrived, he didn’t come to discuss philosophy.
+He had a message for the people of Corinth: “For I determined to know nothing among you except Jesus Christ, and Him crucified” (1 Cor.
 2:2).
 Although the cross is a stumbling block to the Jews and foolishness to the Gentiles, to those who are called, Christ crucified is the power and wisdom of God (1 Cor.
 1:23-24).

-Paul had a conviction that the crucifixion was the most vital subject he could address.
-A conviction is being so thoroughly convinced that something is absolutely true that we’ll take a stand for it regardless of the consequences.
+Paul was convinced that the crucifixion was the most vital subject he could address.
 As believers, we must understand what happened as Jesus died on the cross so we too can be thoroughly convinced of its supreme significance.

 The crucifixion was God’s plan.